 active Changes a standby (failover) path to an active path.
-The following example specifies an active path for an array: vxdmpadm setattr path sde pathtype=active nomanual Restores the original primary or secondary attributes of a path.
-This example restores the path to a JBOD disk: vxdmpadm setattr path sdm pathtype=nomanual nopreferred Restores the normal priority of a path.
-The following example restores the default priority to a path: vxdmpadm setattr path sdk \ pathtype=nopreferred preferred [priority=N] Specifies a path as preferred, and optionally assigns a priority number to it.
+The following example specifies an active path for an array: vxdmpadm setattr path hdisk10 pathtype=active nomanual Restores the original primary or secondary attributes of a path.
+This example restores the path to a JBOD disk: vxdmpadm setattr path hdisk20 pathtype=nomanual nopreferred Restores the normal priority of a path.
+The following example restores the default priority to a path: vxdmpadm setattr path hdisk16 pathtype=nopreferred preferred [priority=N] Specifies a path as preferred, and optionally assigns a priority number to it.
 If specified, the priority number must be an integer that is greater than or equal to one.
 Higher priority numbers indicate that a path is able to carry a greater I/O load.
-See "Specifying the I/O policy" on page 240.
-This example first sets the I/O policy to $priority$ for an Active/Active disk array, and then specifies a preferred path with an assigned priority of 2: vxdmpadm setattr enclosure enc0 \ iopolicy=priority vxdmpadm setattr path sdk pathtype=preferred \ priority=2 primary Defines a path as being the primary path for a JBOD disk array.
-The following example specifies a primary path for a JBOD disk array: vxdmpadm setattr path sdm pathtype=primary secondary Defines a path as being the secondary path for a JBOD disk array.
-The following example specifies a secondary path for a JBOD disk array: vxdmpadm setattr path sdn pathtype=secondary standby Marks a standby (failover) path that it is not used for normal I/O scheduling.
-This path is used if there are no active paths available for I/O. The next example specifies a standby path for an A/P-C disk array: vxdmpadm setattr path sde pathtype=standby
+Note: Setting a priority for path does not change the I/O policy.
+The I/O policy must be set independently.
+See "Specifying the I/O policy" on page 232.
+This example first sets the I/O policy to priority for an Active/Active disk array, and then specifies a preferred path with an assigned priority of 2: vxdmpadm setattr enclosure enc0 \ iopolicy=priority vxdmpadm setattr path hdisk16 pathtype=preferred \ priority=2 primary Defines a path as being the primary path for a JBOD disk array.
+The following example specifies a primary path for a JBOD disk array: vxdmpadm setattr path hdisk20 pathtype=primary secondary Defines a path as being the secondary path for a JBOD disk array.
+The following example specifies a secondary path for a JBOD disk array: vxdmpadm setattr path hdisk22 \ pathtype=secondary standby Marks a standby (failover) path that it is not used for normal I/O scheduling.
+This path is used if there are no active paths available for I/O. The next example specifies a standby path for an A/P-C disk array: vxdmpadm setattr path hdisk10 \ pathtype=standby